ymunemasa/data-tutorials/tutorials/hortonworks/hortonworks-sandbox-hdp2.5-guide/install_guide_docker.md

 ### Hortonworks Sandbox virtual appliance for Sandbox:

-Download the correct virtual appliance file for your environment from [here](http://hortonworks.com/products/hortonworks-sandbox/#install).
-The file extension for a virtual appliance for VirtualBox should be .tar **EDIT ME**.
+Download the Docker [here](http://hortonworks.com/products/hortonworks-sandbox/#install).
+The file extension for docker should be .gz.
+Once you download the file, uncompress it.
+The file extension will then be a .tar file.

 ## Procedure